-- Undertake stakeholder mapping to identify relevant stakeholders and those directly and indirectly affected, as well as vulnerable groups and those who may require a focused approach to ensure their inclusion - Evaluate relative influence of the project on different stakeholders, as well as their influence on the project - Evaluate related risks and level of risk, identifying issues of interest - Identify the legal requirements for public consultation - Identify stakeholder engagement requirements during Movement Control Order (MCO) due to Covid-19 pandemic - Review existing SEB grievance mechanism against HSAP and performance standards for gaps - Gathering of additional necessary social information or assessment required to develop a Stakeholder Engagement Plan and grievance mechanism procedure - A Stakeholder Engagement Plan (SEP) for the ESIA study will be developed - Engagement with directly-affected and indirectly-affected stakeholders - Two-way communication on topic of interest and relevance to them; issues and feedback - Consultation will ensure local knowledge, including IP local knowledge, is integrated into the impact assessment - Engagement and consultation events will be scheduled to enable people to attend, including people of all livelihood groups, women as well as men etc - Public disclosure of commitments proposed in the ESIA - The process of consultation will seek to achieve the support of TL-affected communities for the TL - Engagement or communication methods may include personal interview, focus group discussion, public meeting, socio-economic survey, etc.:
+- Undertake stakeholder mapping to identify relevant stakeholders and those directly2 and indirectly affected3, as well as vulnerable groups and those who may require a focused approach to ensure their inclusion - Evaluate relative influence of the project on different stakeholders, as well as their influence on the project - Evaluate related risks and level of risk, identifying issues of interest - Identify the legal requirements for public consultation - Review existing SEB grievance mechanism against HSAP and performance standards for gaps - Gathering of additional necessary social information or assessment required to develop a Stakeholder Engagement Plan and grievance mechanism procedure - A Stakeholder Engagement Plan (SEP) for the ESIA study will be developed - Engagement with directly-affected and indirectly-affected stakeholders - Two-way communication on topic of interest and relevance to them; issues and feedback - Consultation will ensure local knowledge, including IP local knowledge, is integrated into the impact assessment - Engagement and consultation events will be scheduled to enable people to attend, including people of all livelihood groups, women as well as men etc - Public disclosure of commitments proposed in the ESIA - The process of consultation will seek to achieve the support of TL-affected communities for the TL - Engagement or communication methods may include personal interview, focus group discussion, public meeting, socio-economic survey, etc.: - Assist on Public Notification arrangement and submission with NREB including to record the proceedings and incorporate feedback and comments from the stakeholders after Public Notification in the ESIA.

-&lt;sup>2 Those who are directly affected, either positively or negatively, by an organization's actions or project.
+2 Those who are directly affected, either positively or negatively, by an organization's actions or project.
 This category includes those who may lose land they currently use or other assets, including houses, buildings, trees, crops or other valuable property as well as access to common resources.

-&lt;sup>3 This include people who live along the transmission line route who may be disturbed by project traffic, noise, dust, or other construction impacts, and who may also benefit from employment opportunities.
+3 This include people who live along the transmission line route who may be disturbed by project traffic, noise, dust, or other construction impacts, and who may also benefit from employment opportunities.